spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-paid-storage-transfer/index.html.md

 | Storage (in GB per namespace)            | 5 GB  | 50 GB  | 250 GB   |
 | Transfer (in GB per namespace per month) | 10 GB | 100 GB | 500 GB   |

+**Note:** A 10GB project storage limit for git repository and git LFS is currently active for all projects.
+Once the namespace storage limit is applicable, the project storage limits will be removed.
+{: .note}

 **Q. Which users are these changes applicable to?**
 A. These limits are applicable to users of the GitLab SaaS offerings.
 These changes do not apply to self-managed users (both free and paid tier) and community programs - including GitLab for Open Source, Education and Startups users.